knocklabs/javascript/examples/slack-kit-example/README.md

 #### Create a new app

 First, visit https://api.slack.com/apps and sign into your account.
-Then click `Create new app` and select the `from scratch` option.
+Then click `Create new app` and select the `From scratch` option.
 Next, select which workspace to develop it in.
 You'll still be able to use it in other workspaces, so this selection isn't critical.

-#### Add bots features
+#### Add bot features

 Under `Add features and functionality` select `Bots` features.
 Then, under `OAuth and Permissions`, give it `channels:read` scope.
 It doesn’t really need any scopes here since we’ll be sending scopes we need from the component, but we need to do this so we can expose the redirect url form.